IBM/ibm-spectrum-scale-csi-driver/TESTCONFIG.md

 - Master nodes will run RHCOS.
 Spectrum Scale is not supported on RHCOS nodes.
 Do not install Spectrum Scale on the master nodes.

-- Do not install Kubernetes on the GUI node
+- Do not add Spectrum Scale GUI node to Openshift cluster

 - NSD nodes with shared disks (8x 10GB) for NSD and file system creation.
 Boost memory on NSD nodes if stacking K8s / Scale functionality